Get Our Newsletter

 Formed in 2003, the Sierra Buttes Trail Stewardship (SBTS) is a volunteer driven 501c3 non-profit whose primary goal is the maintenance and enhancement of the trail systems in Plumas and Sierra Counties.
 SBTS employs as many as 15 full-time, seasonal employees, all of which are Plumas and Sierra County residents, with a payroll of just under $400,000 for 2010.
 In addition to a paid trail crew, SBTS has donated over 30,000 hours of volunteer labor to both the Plumas and Tahoe National Forests, maintaining over 30 trails, including the creation of 25 miles of new trails.
-While these trails see over 200,000 users per year, they continue to maintain a level “A” standing due to all the hard work of SBTS staff and volunteers.
+While these trails see over 200,000 users per year, they continue to maintain a level “A” standing, due in large part to all the hard work of SBTS staff and volunteers.
 This organization is not only a shining example of what a small group of dedicated, passionate people can do for an area, it is a demonstration of economic efficiency when no alternatives exist.
 All of our product sponsors’ and volunteer monies go directly to trail maintenance and development.
 Donations are multiplied by over 1500% through organized volunteer labor and in-kind contributions.

 The Sierra Buttes Trail Stewardship(SBTS) is staffed mostly by people who have been playing and living in these hills for decades.
 We believe that this is an area that offers unique natural beauty, a unique level of accessibility, and a uniquely diverse number of recreational opportunities.
 We don’t believe in raping the land for the sake of a dollar bill, nor do we advocate a "hands off" approach to the backcountry.
 We believe that, with proper care, this area can provide enjoyable backcountry access for everyone for decades to come.
 We believe, and maybe we will be proven wrong in the end (but for now we remain optimistic), that with a few well intentioned staff members and proper funding, we can keep the trails of this region in pristine shape.
 We believe that we can reduce watershed siltation, that we can make existing trails less prone to erosion, and that we can rebuild trails in a manner that is aesthetically pleasing and enjoyable for all users.
 And we believe, with an eye always toward staying in balance with nature, that this very special place can exist as a showcase for how to co-exist, humans to nature, and human to human.